oliverzick/Delizious-Filtering/README.md

-`All` | Succeeds when a value matches all of the given matches `Any` | Succeeds when a value matches any of the given matches `Except` | Succeeds when a value matches none of the given matches
+`All` | Succeeds when a value matches all of the given matches `Any` | Succeeds when a value matches any of the given matches `Except` | Succeeds when a value matches none of the given matches `Custom` | Succeeds when a value matches according to the given custom match

 ## Getting started
 To install Delizious-Filtering, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):